For Seniors: Don't Take Your Eyes for Granted

 degeneration (AMD) might be present before you notice symptoms.

 People who are 65 or older should have an annual dilated eye exam even if they are

-It's best to see your eye healthcare provider before trouble starts.
-But these signs
+It's best to see your eye care provider before trouble starts.
+But these signs should

 Trouble seeing objects close up or far away